CometControl/rulemanager/DEVELOPMENT.md

 *   **Standardization:** JSON Schema is a widely adopted standard for describing the structure of JSON data.
 *   **Validation:** The schemas can be used to validate the parameters of incoming rule creation requests.
 *   **Discoverability:** The schemas can be exposed through the API, allowing clients to dynamically understand the requirements for each rule template.
+*   **Database Support:**
+    *   **MongoDB:** Uses MongoDB to store rule configurations for production environments.
+    *   **Local File Store:** Supports a local file-based storage mode for development and testing without external dependencies.
+*   **External Validation:** Connects to external services to validate rule-specific details (e.g., verifying the existence of a Kafka topic and its monitorability).
 The templates will be stored as `.json` files in the `/templates` directory and loaded at startup.

 ### Common Rule Sections and Schema Composition